 Step 6: Design and Have Fun!

 It’s always exciting when our team starts to put pixel to canvas and bring your story to life; seeing their ideas come to life over the course of a few months is always fun.
 Keep the committee small and focused -- and trust our team.
 Signing off on the design is an important step in keeping the project on track.

 Our design team has over 100 awards under their belts and are always looking for new ways to showcase all the amazing things happening at schools.
 They stay up with the latest trends in user-interface, navigation, mobile requirements and so much more.

 Step 7: Production — Time to Roll Up Your Sleeves!

 Our developers are tasked with implementing the design into a functioning and interactive website.
 This initial coding phase can last between 2-4 weeks depending on the creative package and complexity of the design.

-This is by far the one area were most schools underestimate the amount of time required.
+This is by far the one area where most schools underestimate the amount of time required.
 While some schools have copy that they move over to their new site, most schools take this opportunity to rewrite content to make it more succinct and engaging.
+With 50% of website traffic coming from mobile devices, content also needs to be mobile-friendly.
 Visitors have short attention spans and like more visual content, so part of this process is incorporating images, infographics, and shorter blocks of text and list items.